 The bear case for Roku

 Being the best in the business does not make you invincible.
 Just look at Ford (NYSE: F) and General Motors (NYSE: GM); once the kings of car manufacturing, the pair are now dwarfed by Tesla (NASDAQ: TSLA) alone.
 Roku’s main competition includes Amazon’s Fire Stick, Apple TV, and Google’s (NASDAQ: GOOG) Chromecast.
-With more and more old-world businesses opting to go streaming, the likes of Comcast (NYSE: CMSCA) or AT&T (NYSE: T) have also invested in their own direct-to-consumer, brand-agnostic boxes, albeit with little impact so far.
+With more and more old-world businesses opting to go streaming, the likes of Comcast (NYSE: CMSCA) or AT&T (NYSE: T) have also invested in their own direct-to-consumer, brand-agnostic boxes.
 Suddenly, the market is looking quite saturated for Roku, which has yet to become profitable.

 Like many companies recently, Roku has also had a hard time of keeping costs down.
 Its spending outlook for 2020 was already higher than expected before the coronavirus hit, and now it will be forced to shore itself up against decreased ad-revenue.
 The company has been forced to pull guidance, but was expecting to see a net loss of between $160 million and $180 million in 2020.
 Recent dips in stock price have probably made Roku’s price more favorable for investors, but should losses begin to widen, the company will need to rethink its strategy in order to return a profit fast.

 So, should I buy Roku stock?